OleksandrYatskiv/Tic-Tac-Toe/README.md

-# Tic-tac-Toe game made with HTML, CSS and JavaScript.
+# Tic-Tac-Toe game made with HTML, CSS and JavaScript.